 Two shillings made up a florin or a two bob bit.
 Not used in the same way as threepenny bits.
 Then came the half crown.
 This was a large silver coin worth two shillings and six pence.
 It had a more common name which was to ask someone for a ‘two and a kick’.
 I’ve no idea why sixpence became a ‘kick’ unless it was a slurred form of six.

 This in common with the other silver coins had milled edges, very light lines cut across the surface of the rim.
 In the old days coins were made of real silver and it was possible to slice of a piece of silver with your teeth, silver being then as now a valuable commodity.
 If you didn’t have strong teeth any sharp implement would do to extract the silver.
-So to stop the occurrence coins were made of baser metals and given a milled edge so users knew that it had not been tampered with and was of full value.
+To stop this coins were made of baser metals and given a milled edge so users knew that it had not been tampered with and was of full value.

-The crown was discontinued many more years previous being two half crowns or five shillings, although the Royal Mint did make special issues on occasions such as Royal Weddings and still do today.
+The crown was discontinued many more years previous being two half crowns or five shillings, although the Royal Mint issue crowns on special occasions such as Royal Weddings.

 Then paper money takes over with the ten shilling note, the pound note and the five pound note; all of which have endured several changes of colour and design.
 There is now a fifty pound note but not easy to get changed in most shops.

 One other note that deserves mention in the nine bob note.
-There never has been a nine bob note which gave rise to the expression ‘as bent as a nine bob note’ when talking about somebody associated with the criminal classes.
+There never has been a nine bob note.
+It gave rise to the expression ‘as bent as a nine bob note’ when talking about somebody associated with the criminal classes.
 It has lately been used as a disparaging term against gays.

 Two of the classic horse races are the One Thousand Guineas and Two Thousand Guineas which are run at Newmarket in the early part of the flat season.

 Not as much as either one or two thousand guineas are a pony and a monkey.
 These are slang terms for twenty five pounds and five hundred pounds.
-You don’t hear these used much either these days either.
+You don’t hear these terms used much these days either and there was never a pony or a monkey note to place in your wallet.
 Decimal coinage just does not have that kind of magic.